I due evasi di Sing Sing: Production

 The film was written by Marcello Ciorciolini and Fulci himself.
 It is one of the 13 films directed by the latter that star the Sicilian comic duo of Franco and Ciccio, 3 being released in 1964, including I due evasi di Sing Sing.

 The film was the first real role for Lino Banfi (he had made a brief credited appearance in another film by Fulci in 1960), and his first film with Franco and Ciccio, with whom he went on to become a regular sidekick for nearly a decade.

 Release

-The film was distributed in Italy by Panta in August 1964.
+I due evasi di Sing Sing was distributed in Italy by Panta in August 1964.
 It was later released in West Germany and then France, in 1967.

 Soundtrack

-Two Escape from Sing Sing later gained indirect fame thanks to its soundtrack by Ennio Morricone, which was commercially released as such only decades later.
+I due evasi di Sing Sing later gained indirect fame thanks to its soundtrack by Ennio Morricone, which was commercially released as such only decades later.
 The score incorporates elements of jazz and bossa nova.

 Reception

 Domestically the film was a major commercial success, grossing over 1 billion lire.
 An Italian contemporary review finds the film "lacking rhythm and at times boring."